Ho Chi Minh Thought: Influence of Confucianism

-Ho Chi Minh, the son of Confucian scholar Nguyễn Sinh Sắc, studied Confucianism throughout his life and was a strong critic of Confucian ethics and ideals.
+Ho Chi Minh, the son of Confucian scholar Nguyễn Sinh Sắc who used to be a minor official of the Nguyễn dynasty, studied Confucianism throughout his life and was a strong critic of Confucian ethics and ideals.
 Despite this public criticism, scholars have argued that Confucianism remained part of both the personal ideology of Ho Chi Minh, and Ho Chi Minh Thought.
 In particular it was observed that Confucian morality and the principle of self-cultivation are a central part of the party's platform and the ideology of Ho Chi Minh Thought.
 The Communist Party of Vietnam rejects this, arguing that this interpretation is a distortion of the historical record of both Ho Chi Minh and the Communist Party of Vietnam.

 Summarizing 30 years of studying Confucianism, Ho Chi Minh concluded:

 Ideology

 The following is described as the core of the Ho Chi Minh Thought ideological system, as codified by the Communist Party of Vietnam: